We are all story-shaped.

 Like magnets to the refrigerator door, they adhere to both mind and heart.

-Stories work beneath the radar of the mind.
+Stories stir up the emotions that operate below the radar of the mind.

 Stories impact how one views God, themselves, others, and the world.

 Stories sneak past mental defenses and imprint the sub-conscious mind with both good and bad, truth and lies, fantasy and reality.

 Stories transport meaning, ideologies, and values.

 Stories create, reframe, and shift a person’s perspective, and thus, their behavior.

 Stories shape us into the people that we are.

 The stories of our family and culture (TV, books), both past and present, form our ideas of self, family, purpose, and even God.
 These “secondary” stories boldly weave their ideologies into our minds and distort life, creating a false reality where:

 Man is the center of the universe instead of God.